gap-system/PackageDistro/README.md

 1. Go to <https://github.com/gap-system/PackageDistro/actions/workflows/scan-for-updates.yml>
 2. Click "Run workflow" once to open a popup menu.
 There is a field there accepting a space separated list of `PackageInfo.g` URLs.
 Do so.
-3. Click on the new green "Run workflow" button to actually trigger the workflow
+3. Click on the new green "Run workflow" button to actually trigger the workflow.
-4. You can now follow this action, it should only run for about 5 minutes, and will create a new pull request for each package you listed.
+4. After 2-3 minutes this should create a new pull request for each package you listed.

 Once the PR is created, a bunch of CI tests are started.
 Once they are completed, a report is added to the PR which indicates whether the new package breaks something